Mr-Blonde/RogueAP/README.md

 This software is for educational and research purposes only.

 Do not attempt to violate the law with anything contained here.
 If this is your intention, then LEAVE NOW!
-The authors of this software, or anyone else affiliated in any way, is going to accept responsibility for your actions.
+The authors of this software, or anyone else affiliated in any way, is not going to accept responsibility for your actions.
 We do NOT promote Hacking!
 We are documenting the way hackers steal and perform activities.
 So it can be useful to Protect yourself.
 ```

 ## requires